-The COVID-19 virus entered the United States in January 2020 through both European and Asian carriers.
+The COVID-19 virus entered the United States in January 2020.
 Starting in mid-March of 2020 and continuing for the next year, Alaska's state government officials and local governments began issuing emergency orders to attempt to control the spread and impact of the virus.

-The Judicial Council and most other government agencies, along with most private businesses allowed many employees to work remotely.
+The Judicial Council and most other government agencies, along with most private businesses, allowed many employees to work remotely during 2020 and 2021.
 The Council, like most other government and private organizations, replaced most personal interactions with video-conferenced meetings and presentations.
-The Council has increased its use of social media to communicate with the public.
-Because of continued presence of the virus and its variants, the Council will use remote work options, videoconferencing, and more communication via social media until it is safe to return to in-person activities.
+Additionally, the Council increased its use of social media to communicate with the public.
+In the spring of 2021, the Council returned to the office full-time and, by the end of 2022, most meetings were held in-person or in-person with an option to connect remotely.

-Part II Judicial Selection 2019-2020
+Part II Judicial Selection 2021-2022